-Autopsy: Suspect killed by St. Louis police was shot in back
+Autopsy: Suspect killed by St. Louis cop shot in back

 St. Louis — An autopsy showed that an 18-year-old who was shot and killed by an officer helping serve a search warrant in a violence-plagued neighborhood died from a single wound in the back, police said Friday.